kopytjuk/automotive-data-analysis-book/src/data-preprocessing/transformation.md

 For the \\( {}_B^C \mathbf T (t^q)  \\) we can take an existing sample directly, for the \\( {}_A^B \mathbf T (t^q)  \\) however, we are required to interpolate.
-In that case the method *spherical linear interpolation* (in short *SLERP*) can be used, assuming rotation with uniform angular velocity around a fixed rotation axis.[^slerp]
+In that case the method *spherical linear interpolation* (in short *SLERP*) can be used, assuming rotation with uniform angular velocity around a fixed rotation axis.[^slerp] In Python, SLERP [is implemented](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Slerp.html) in the `scipy.spatial.transform.Slerp` function.

+Note that SLERP is only applied on the rotation part of the \\( \mathbf T \\) homog. matrix, not the translation.
+For the translation linear interpolation can be used (refer to the Interpolation chapter in this book).

 After that, we can apply the chaining equation from the corresponding section: